San Francisco Rush: Extreme Racing: Sequels

-The San Francisco Rush series was followed by three sequels.
-The first was Rush 2: Extreme Racing USA, released in 1998 exclusively on Nintendo 64.
-The second was the futuristic San Francisco Rush 2049 which was released in 1999 for the arcade and ported to the Dreamcast and Nintendo 64 in 2000.
-The third and final one was L.A.
-Rush released in 2005.
+San Francisco Rush was followed by three sequels; the first was Rush 2: Extreme Racing USA, released in 1998 exclusively on Nintendo 64.
+In 1999, Atari released San Francisco Rush 2049 for the arcade, months prior to retiring the Atari name before being renamed to Midway Games West, amid Midway's ownership restructuring.
+In the following year, Midway Games ported 2049 to the Dreamcast, Nintendo 64, and Game Boy Color; all home ports were released in the final quarter of 2000.